copernet/spec/wormhole-rpc-en.md

 * issueAddress: issuer address
 * receiveaddress: receiver address
-* propertyID: ERC721 property ID (Note: This field must be a hexadecimal string)
+* propertyID: ERC721 property ID (Note: This field be a decimal string)
 * tokenID: ERC721 Token ID , optional.
-(Note: This field must be a hexadecimal string)
+(Note: This field be a decimal string)
 * tokenAttributes: Token attributes (Note: This field must be a hexadecimal string)
 * tokenURL: Token url